platform9/pf9-neutron-debug/README.md

 3. Now that the service is up and running on the DU/hosts, make your curl request(check below table) with VM name and checker type to run packet injection and inspection.
 4. Wait for HTTP response, and then check /var/log/neutron_debug/neutron_debug.log for more details.

+(NOTE: Service must be run on root permissions)

 | Request Type | URL                                         | Description                         |
 | ------------ | ------------------------------------------- | ----------------------------------- |
 | GET          | neutron_debug/v1/dhcp/<vm_name>             | Runs ping checker between vms       |